prepare.blog

 Both should have a 72-hour emergency kit packed and ready regardless of location.

-Once your three-day kit is solid, here’s how to expand your food prep for a 14-day window.
+Once your three-day kit is solid, here’s how to expand for a 14-day window.

 The math for a family of four over two weeks: